 Make sure that you have decent travel insurance.
 I caught gastro-enteritis in France and had to pay for medications and doctor visits.
 It was good to be able to reclaim those expenses when I returned home.

 To sum up, I think language learning holidays offer a great travel alternative, whether you are going alone or with someone else.
 You meet people that you might not cross paths with otherwise, and you have at least one interest in common so there’s always something to talk about!
 I’m still in touch with some of the people I’ve met.

 Also, there’s nothing like the satisfaction of speaking the language of your host country, even if it’s just a few basic phrases.
 You’ll feel far more at home and connected, just as my classmates and I did with Granada.

-As the pandemic continues, many language schools – like CastilLA mentioned above – have expanded their offering to include online courses.
+As the pandemic continues, many language schools – like CIAL and CastilLA mentioned above – have expanded their offering to include online courses.
 Which is fantastic if your main goal is to learn the language.
-But I’m crossing my fingers that it won’t be too long before we can enjoy the incomparable pleasure of immersing ourselves in the real world of the host countries.
+But I’m crossing my fingers that it won’t be too long before we can enjoy the incomparable pleasure of in-country face-to-face learning – and fun.

 © Coconut Lands.
 Not to be reproduced without permission.